vpetersson/vpetersson.com/_posts/2024-04-22-bootstrapping-chronicles-chapter1.md

 3. Marketplaces are a powerful sales channel for small niche services.
 In today’s world, where G2/Capterra is fully gamified, I’m not sure where that leads.
 Back then, Google's own listings drove a large part of our revenue.
 4. Do Your Homework on TAM and GTM: The advantage of raising funds is it forces you to thoroughly understand your Total Addressable Market (TAM) and Go-To-Market (GTM) strategy.
 This exercise is invaluable.
 Often, developing the product is the straightforward part, while devising an effective GTM strategy is more complex.
 For us, the TAM for non-enterprise email migration proved too limited.
 5. Establish a Recurring Revenue Stream: While our channel sales did result in repeat business, they didn’t scale as much as we needed.
 In hindsight, pivoting to a backup service—which some of our clients used us for (hello, Naval!)—might have been a more sustainable model for generating recurring revenue.

+I also got to know Kevin Henrikson, who (fortunately) passed on investing in YippieMove, but turned out to become a friend, mentor and board member for Screenly.

 I’ll continue my lessons in Chapter 2 with my next experience with building Blotter.